 Next, I drove a short distance and stopped by the roadside to inspect a swiftlet birdhouse built near the road.
 It was over 35 feet tall grey plastered cement masonry building with rows of holes in its walls for swiftlets to build their nests inside.
 The nests, made almost entirely from the birds’ saliva, are then harvested and sold to Chinese medicinal shops or factories, where they are processed and packaged, typically fetching high prices.

 Continuing the journey, I stopped for lunch at a small wooden roadside restaurant called Restaurant Bukit Jugra: Beggar Chicken, where I had made a booking a few days earlier.
-Needless to say, they are famous for the beggar’s chicken, a Chinese dish that is stuffed, wrapped in clay, and slowly baked at low heat.
+Needless to say, they are famous for the beggar’s chicken, a Chinese dish that is stuffed, and usually wrapped in clay to cook, and slowly baked at low heat.
 It can take up to six hours to prepare, which is why this restaurant doesn’t accept walk-ins and you must made your reservation days in advance.
+In this restaurant’s case, instead of clay, they use layers of brown paper and baking paper to wrap the chicken before its long cooking process begins.

 This restaurant is also open for the dinner session from 6pm to 8pm and operates every day except Mondays and Tuesdays.
 Besides the chicken, they also serve beggar’s pig leg, beggar’s pig’s stomach, beggar’s duck, beggar’s traditional rice, longevity herbal soup, and many other traditional yet exotic dishes.